swharden/QRSSplus-Downloader/README.md

-# QRSSplus Downloader
+# QRSS Plus Downloader
-QRSSplus Downloader is a Windows application which makes it easy to automatically download QRSS grabber images from the [QRSS Plus website](http://swharden.com/qrss/plus/).
+The **QRSS Plus Downloader** is a Windows application which makes it easy to automatically download QRSS grabber images from the [QRSS Plus website](http://swharden.com/qrss/plus/).

 ![](/doc/screenshot.jpg)